mmatyas/supermariowar/README.md

 ### Windows

 If you're using MinGW Shell/MSYS or Cygwin, you can follow the Linux guide.
-You can also generate a project file with CMake for various IDEs, such as CodeBlocks, Eclipse or Viual Studio.
+You can also generate a project file with CMake for various IDEs, such as CodeBlocks, Eclipse or Visual Studio.

 Visual Studio: *TODO: check this section*